 - Punitive damages

-How Will Bressman Law Prove Negligence?
+How to Prove Negligence?

 Using this information, your attorney will prove the four legal elements of negligence:

-Duty of Care: The at-fault party owed a duty of care to your loved one.
+- Duty of care: The at-fault party owed a duty of care to your loved one.
 This might include driving safely, manufacturing safe products, or keeping dangerous dogs contained.

-Causation: The conditions that resulted from the at-fault party’s breach of duty led directly to the accident that took your loved one’s life.
+- Causation: The conditions that resulted from the at-fault party’s breach of duty led directly to the accident that took your loved one’s life.
 For example, the texting driver ran a red light and hit your loved one’s car.

 Complete a Free Case Evaluation form now